 How to Configure Static Routing in Cisco Packet Tracer

-In this article, I will tell you how to do Static Routing on Routers with Cisco Packet Tracer software.
-First, I will explain its importance in a small network environment by setting a fixed route on routers.
+In this article, I will show how to do Static Routing using Cisco Packet Tracer.
+First, I will talk about why it matters.
+Static Routing is key in small networks.
+It lets us set paths on routers.

 Configuring Static Routing in Packet Tracer